 Health Canada suggests a minimum of 25g/day for women and 38g/day for men.
 But I recommend aiming for closer to 50 grams of fiber per day as recommended by the well-established Mediterranean diet.

-Dietary fiber is divided into two main types: insoluble or soluble fiber.
+Dietary fiber is often referred to by one of it’s primary traits: insoluble or soluble fiber.
 Plant foods generally contain both insoluble and soluble fiber in varying amounts.

 Dietary fiber also contains many types of different bioactive plant components.
 Some common ones that you may have heard of include non-starch polysaccharides, cellulose, dextrins, inulin, lignins, resistant starch, pectins, beta-glucans and oligosaccharides.